mhsung/kaist-cs479-spring-2025/docs/3d-rendering-contest.md

 Your first task is to create captivating 3D object(s) or a scene by either:

 1. Reconstructing 3D object(s) or a scene from real-world images or videos,
-2. Employing generative models to create your 3D object(s) or scene, or
+2. Handcrafting a 3D model using any tools you prefer, or
-3. Handcrafting a 3D model using any tools you prefer.
+3. Employing generative models to create your 3D object(s) or scene.

 Then, you will render the 3D object(s)/scene into its best form as a video.